Vortex5Root/Vortex5Root/README.md

 ## Introduction

-As a 'professional' coder with over 10 years of experience, I have a diverse background in programming languages and fields.
+As a *professional* coder with over 10 years of experience, I have a diverse background in programming languages and fields.
 Beginning in 2013, I started creating Minecraft plugins including plot, crate, and minigame plugins in Java.
 In 2014, I developed a strong interest in cybersecurity, specifically in networking protocols, exploiting, and reverse engineering, and began learning C# and C++.
 I continued exploring this field by studying web vulnerabilities and learning Python and Perl in 2017.

 - In 2018, I worked on an AI project to POGO, developing a trading bot, and started to become interested in AI.
 I also began working on an application called TukTukAPP, which unfortunately experienced team troubles.